Numerical Reasoning Test Practice: Complete Guide for Selective School (2026)

 What Is Numerical Reasoning?

-Numerical reasoning — also called mathematical reasoning or quantitative reasoning — is the ability to analyse, interpret, and draw conclusions from numerical information.
-It goes well beyond arithmetic: while strong number fluency is essential, the emphasis is on applying mathematical thinking to solve problems in real-world and abstract contexts.
+Numerical reasoning is the ability to analyse, interpret, and draw conclusions from numerical information.
+It is also called mathematical reasoning or quantitative reasoning.
+It goes well beyond arithmetic: strong number fluency is essential, but the emphasis is on applying mathematical thinking to solve problems in real-world and abstract contexts.

-In a numerical reasoning test, students encounter questions where the challenge is not simply "can you calculate?" but rather "can you work out what calculation is needed, and why?"
-This distinction is crucial.
-A student who has memorised procedures for division and percentages may still struggle if they cannot identify which procedure applies to an unfamiliar problem.
+In a numerical reasoning test, your child meets questions where the challenge is not simply "can you calculate?" but rather "can you work out what calculation is needed, and why?"
+A child who has memorised procedures for division and percentages may still struggle if they cannot identify which procedure applies to an unfamiliar problem.

 What Makes Numerical Reasoning Different from School Maths

-Standard school maths tests assess whether students have learned the content taught in class.
-Questions are typically set in familiar formats, and students know in advance which topics they are being tested on.
+Standard school maths tests assess whether children have learned the content taught in class.
+Questions are typically set in familiar formats, and your child knows in advance which topics are being tested.

 Numerical reasoning tests are deliberately different:

-- Minimal scaffolding — students must identify the approach themselves
+- Minimal scaffolding: your child must identify the approach themselves

 Numerical Reasoning at a Glance